-Even though we saw European markets fall sharply yesterday, stock markets have remained broadly within the ranges they’ve been in for the last few weeks, and that’s broadly been true of US markets as well, even if we have seen marginal new all-time highs on the S&P500 and the FTSE
+ven though we saw European markets fall sharply yesterday, stock markets have remained broadly within the ranges they’ve been in for the last few weeks, and that’s broadly been true of US markets as well, even if we have seen marginal new all-time highs on the S&P500 and the FTSE100 this week.

 Weaker economic data appears to be a rather common theme

 , weak PMI’s last week from France and Germany, disappointing Chinese and Japanese data, and a weaker than expected UK GDP number yesterday.

 The fact is, while the data isn’t bad, it isn’t great either, casting doubt on the recent rebound in economic activity in Europe and the UK.

 The weakness in UK GDP was unexpected at 0.3%

 , with weakness across construction and manufacturing.
 This could be down to any number of factors but does seem at odds with recent PMI data, which might suggest some upward revisions next month.

 As such shares here in Europe continue to look a little tired ahead of the culmination of today’s latest Federal Reserve rate meeting, and without a clear catalyst for the next move the moves we are getting have tended to be quite sharp from one day to the next.

 US markets on the other hand have started to look a little perkier